 Willem van der Vis was Music Director of the Maroondah Symphony Orchestra for 29 years until 2022.
 During this time he greatly developed the orchestra’s skills and expanded its repertoire and in doing so has enhanced the Orchestra’s reputation within the community.
 We are looking forward to his return to conduct our September 2023 concerts.

-New Zealand born Willem van der Vis gained a B.Sc (Hons) in physics before he decided to focus on his real passion, which was music.
+New Zealand born Willem gained a BSc (Hons) in physics before he decided to focus on his real passion, which was music.
 Soon he was playing principal cello with the Scolar Musica (New Zealand Symphony Training Orchestra) and the Dunedin Sinfonia.

-Willem is now Musical Director of the Maroondah Symphony Orchestra.
-He regularly conducts the U3A Hawthorn Symphony Orchestra as well as the Kooyong Chamber Players.
-Every year he conducts at orchestral workshops and music camps around Australia.
+Every year Willem conducts at orchestral workshops and music camps around Australia.
 Willem is also in demand as an adjudicator and holds workshops in orchestral conducting.